 I. Military Diversion

-Misoprostol generic What is military diversion?
+Charikar What is military diversion?
 Military diversion allows people being accused of a misdemeanor to have his/her case dismissed after successful completion of a program set by the court.
 Depending on the nature of the case, the diversion program will vary on a case by case basis.
 The aim of the program is generally aimed towards getting the proper treatment for the participant.

 II.
 How to Get Approved for Military Diversion